jlaako/bsex/README.rst

 ========================================

-bsex is a small utility based on cryptographic functions provided by `Botan`_ library to perform encryption and decryption of file streams/pipes on posix style systems.
+bsex is a small utility based on cryptographic functions provided by `Botan`_ library to perform encryption and decryption of file streams/pipes on POSIX style systems.

 Design